keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 > "The notion of history as a process generally moving upwards by a series of majestic stages, culminating inevitably in some great, transforming event which is to solve the dilemmas of society–that is the concept destined to dominate "modern" thought. ^[Tuveson, Millennium and Utopia, 75.]

-As an example, Moorhead notes this influence as early as Harris' kingdom lectures.
+As an example, Moorhead notes this influence as early as Harris's kingdom lectures.
 Moorhead writes,

-> Firmly committed to the belief that progress was the law of time and believing that the United States was playing a special role in that improvement, he could tolerate no eschatology that suggested "a violent disruption of all the continuity of that history."Moorhead, Between Progress, 541.]
+> Firmly committed to the belief that progress was the law of time and believing that the United States was playing a special role in that improvement, he could tolerate no eschatology that suggested "a violent disruption of all the continuity of that history." ^[Moorhead, Between Progress, 541.]

 The wheels of progress, set in motion by God himself, would grind onward and upward establishing the kingdom in human civilization.